Dhritii07/Dhritii07/README.md

 ###

-Web development enthusiast with a focus on **front-end design**.
+⌨ Web development enthusiast with a focus on **front-end design**.
-Also studying **cybersecurity** to blend coding skills with digital security.
+⭐ Currently studying **cybersecurity** to blend coding skills with digital security.
-Passionate about technology and always eager to explore and learn more about the world of code and design.
+💡 Passionate about technology and always eager to explore and learn more about the world of code and design.

 ###